jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 2: Installing Azure Data Lake Tools in Visual Studio Code
 We will be using Visual Studio Code as our source code editor of choice.
 To make Visual Studio Code compatible with U-SQL, we need to install the Azure Data Lake Tools extension.
 1. On the desktop the DSVM, locate and double-click the Visual Studio Code icon to open this application.

 Visual Studio Code opens, along with a web page about Visual Studio Code and a dialog box about Internet Explorer settings.

-2. Click OK to accept the recommended settings.
+2. In the dialog box for Internet Explorer, click OK to accept the recommended settings.

-3. Take a few moments to read the description of Visual Studio Code, and then close Internet Explorer
+4. Take a few moments to read the description of Visual Studio Code, and then close Internet Explorer
-4.
+5.
-5. sdfsadf
+6. sdfsadf

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx